 A top view of ingredients for creamy pesto sauce: a bowl of fresh basil leaves, a small bowl of pine nuts, a cup of grated parmesan cheese, a bottle of extra-virgin olive oil, a small bowl of salt, and two garlic cloves.

-• Pine Nuts – I usually toast the pine nuts for just a minute or two to bring out their nuttiness.
-I usually store extras in the freezer so they don’t go rancid.
+• Pine Nuts – While you can add them raw, toasting the pine nuts for a minute or two brings out their nuttiness best.
+If you have extra, store them in the freezer so they don’t go rancid.

-• Olive Oil – I use a mild or medium extra-virgin olive oil to keep the basil flavor front and center.
+• Olive Oil – Mild or medium extra-virgin olive oil helps to keep the basil flavor front and center.

-• Cream – Heavy cream gives the sauce its richness.
+• Cream – Because heavy cream gives the sauce its richness, you should buy the full-fat version, not half-and-half.

 How to Make Creamy Pesto Sauce (Step-by-Step)

-2. Blend the base – In a food processor, pulse the basil, garlic, pine nuts, Parmesan, and salt until finely chopped.
+2. Blend the base – Put the basil, garlic, pine nuts, Parmesan, and salt into a food processor and pulse in short bursts until they are finely chopped.
 Scrape down the sides.

-3. Stream in olive oil – With the machine running, pour in oil slowly until the mixture becomes smooth and emulsified.
+3. Stream in olive oil – With the machine running, pour the olive oil in through the top in a slow stream.
+Continue until the mixture comes together into a smooth sauce.

-4. Add cream – Transfer the pesto to a bowl and gently stir in the cream.
+4. Add cream – Transfer the pesto to a bowl, then gently stir in the cream.

-• If the sauce tightens up in the fridge, I stir in a splash of pasta water or a bit more cream to loosen it.
+• If the sauce tightens up while sitting in the refrigerator, you can stir in a splash of pasta water or a little more cream to loosen it back up.
+Make sure not to add too much, though; you’re looking for a drizzling consistency.

-• I’ve found it keeps best with plastic wrap pressed right on the surface, especially if you’re storing it for more than a day.
+• I’ve found pesto sauce keeps best with plastic wrap pressed right onto the surface, especially if you’re storing it for more than a day, in which time it can turn brown.

 Make-Ahead & Storage